Antolius/deployments-and-disasters/content/scenarios/shortener-dev.md

 draft: true
 ---

 You are a developer working on `🗜️ Shortener service` and maintaining `🔗️ URLs Database`.
-You implemented the algorithm for generating short URLs from the client provided long URLs.
-You are responsible for keeping the shortening API up and running.
+You implemented the algorithm for generating short URLs from the client provided long URLs. **Your main responsibility is to generate a unique short code for every long URL that clients submit.**
 <!--more-->

 ## What you know